 How could increased trade barriers and restrictions on freedom of movement impact the technology & communications industries?

-The costs of providing technology services would be increased by custom tariffs or Visa requirements on staff coming to the UK to work on technology projects, if such tariffs or Visa requirements were introduced.
+The costs of providing technology services would be increased by custom tariffs applicable to trade between the UK and the EU or Visa requirements on staff from the EU coming to the UK to work on technology projects (or vice versa), if such tariffs or Visa requirements are introduced after the end of the transition period.
 This would inevitably impact the pricing of such services, as well as potentially the time required to deliver services or projects.
-For further information see our note on the commercial contract implications of a Brexit.
+At this stage, there remains uncertainty around what custom tariffs or Visa requirements will apply after the end of the transition period.
+That said, the UK Government has announced a new bill to repeal the current EU-derived free movement provisions immediately after the end of the transition period.
+For further information see our notes on the commercial contract implications of Brexit and on the employment and immigration law implications.

 Technology and communications businesses see the European Digital Single Market as a significant opportunity for the UK.
 The drive behind the single digital market was to promote common data protection laws, provide better access to products and services at reduced costs across the market, and generally increase adoption and acceptance of digital services.
-However, a Brexit would present a real risk that UK companies could be shut out of the European Digital Single Market and consumers and technology companies would not get access to the potential benefits of this project.
-For further information see our note on the English Intellectual Property law implications of a Brexit.
+However, the end of the transition period may mean that UK companies are excluded from participating in the European Digital Single Market (or aspects of it), meaning that UK consumers and technology companies may not enjoy all the benefits of this EU project.
+For further information see our note on the English Intellectual Property law implications of Brexit.

 From a regulatory perspective, EU laws have largely been incorporated into UK law and so would not quickly fall away, but there could be a gradual repeal of Regulations seen to be burdensome.
 For example: